elixir-ecto/ecto_sql/README.md

     $ git clone https://github.com/elixir-ecto/ecto_sql.git
     $ cd ecto_sql
     $ mix deps.get
-    $ mix test.all
+    $ mix test

-Note that `mix test.all` runs the tests in `test/` and the `integration_test`s for each adapter: `pg`, `myxql` and `tds`.

-You can also use a local Ecto checkout if desired:
+In case you are modifying Ecto and EctoSQL at the same time, you can configure EctoSQL to use an Ecto version from your machine by running:

     $ ECTO_PATH=../ecto mix test.all

-You can run tests against a specific Ecto adapter by using the `ECTO_ADAPTER` environment variable:

-    $ ECTO_ADAPTER=pg mix test
+### Running integration tests

+The command above will run unit tests.
+EctoSQL also has a suite of integration tests for its built-in adapters: `pg`, `myxql` and `tds`.
+If you are changing logic specific to a database, we recommend running its respective integration test suite as well.
+Doing so requires you to have the database available locally.
 MySQL and PostgreSQL can be installed directly on most systems.
 For MSSQL, you may need to run it as a Docker image:

     docker run -d -p 1433:1433 --name mssql -e 'ACCEPT_EULA=Y' -e 'MSSQL_SA_PASSWORD=some!Password' mcr.microsoft.com/mssql/server:2017-latest

+Once the database is running, you can run tests against a specific Ecto adapter by using the `ECTO_ADAPTER` environment variable:

+    $ ECTO_ADAPTER=pg mix test

+You may also run `mix test.all` to run the unit tests and all integration tests.
+You can also use a local Ecto checkout if desired:

+    $ ECTO_PATH=../ecto mix test.all

 ### Running containerized tests

-It is also possible to run the integration tests under a containerized environment using [earthly](https://earthly.dev/get-earthly):
+It is also possible to run the integration tests under a containerized environment using [earthly](https://earthly.dev/get-earthly).
+You will also need Docker installed on your system.
+Then you can run:

     $ earthly -P +all